GaloisInc/saw-script/doc/manual/manual.md

 ## An Extended Example

-In order to tie together many of the concepts in this manual, we now present a non-trivial verification task in its entirety.
+To tie together many of the concepts in this manual, we now present a non-trivial verification task in its entirety.
 All of the code for this example can be found in the `examples/salsa20` directory of [the SAWScript repository](https://github.com/GaloisInc/saw-script).